 In an ideal world, every cat would live indoors and enjoy a warm, loving home.
 Of course, we don’t live in an ideal world, and some cats must live outdoors due to circumstances beyond their or their person’s control.
 Here’s what you need to know about cats who live outside.

-Only spayed or neutered cats should live outdoors.
+Only spayed or neutered cats should ever live outdoors.
 Cats should wear a breakable collar with ID and your contact information, but many cats are Houdinis when it comes to collar removal.
 Getting the cat microchipped is crucial.
 It serves as a critical backup in case he wanders off.
 You should also keep your cat current on all vaccinations and treat the animal regularly with parasite control products.

-For some cats, living outdoors is the best option.
+For some cats, living outdoors is actually the best option.
 Barn cats and other working felines provide rodent control or at least rodent intimidation.
 Feral cats may never adapt to living indoors.
 There are some housecats who cannot stand being inside, and make every effort possible – including tearing through screens – to get outdoors.